Possibility (song)

 "Possibility" is a song recorded by Swedish recording artist Lykke Li for the soundtrack to the 2009 film The Twilight Saga: New Moon.
 Li had been asked to write a song for the film soundtrack, but she was initially reluctant to commit to the project.
-After seeing an early screening of the film, she decided she wanted to contribute to the soundtrack.
+After seeing an early film screening, she decided she wanted to contribute to the soundtrack.

-Following the soundtrack's release on 16 October 2009, "Possibility" charted at number fifty-nine on the Swedish Singles Chart for the week of 4 December 2009, based on download sales from the album.
-The song was also featured in the season one finale of the ABC sitcom Suburgatory, originally aired 16 May 2012.
+Following the soundtrack's release on 16 October 2009, "Possibility" charted at number 59 on the Swedish Singles Chart for the week of 4 December 2009, based on download sales from the album.
+The song was also featured in the season one finale of the ABC sitcom Suburgatory, originally aired on 16 May 2012.
+On 2 December 2022, "Possibility" was released as a promotional single through LL Recordings.

 Background and writing

 Li commented on the song in an October 2009 interview with MTV News, saying, "Everyone kept asking me if I wanted to do it, how [the song] was going, when would I have it finished, and I was like, 'Eh, I don't know, maybe I'll do it, maybe I won't.'
 I mean, I had heard of the Twilight phenomenon, but I didn't read the books or watch the first movie or anything.
 I mean, I'm Swedish."
 She also added, "I stayed [in Los Angeles] and watched the movie, when it only had green screen on it.
 I had this hook in my mind, even before I saw the movie, and then I was watching it, and I was like, 'That's the hook!'
 So it was very much like a discovery, inside myself and musically.
 I had this song growing inside of me that I had to get out, and [the film] was the trigger.
 Because I really connected with Bella and Edward's tortured love story."

 The following year, in December 2010, Li told The Guardian: "I was sitting in a car in England [when I got the call] eating a sandwich from Tesco, and I had no idea what Twilight was.
 Somebody explained it as this thing about vampires and I'm like, 'I hate vampires.'
 But when I thought about it, there are so few pop culture things today, where people are really crazy about something, like Beatlemania, so I thought, how cool to be part of something that so many young, open hearts listen to."